cloudnative-pg/cloudnative-pg/docs/src/release_notes/edb-cloud-native-postgresql.md

 Security Enhancements:

 - Add the `.spec.certificates.clientCASecret` and
-  `spec.certificates.replicationTLSSecret` options to define custom client Certification Authority and certificate for the PostgreSQL server, to be used to authenticate client certificates and secure communication between PostgreSQL nodes
+  `.spec.certificates.replicationTLSSecret` options to define custom client Certification Authority and certificate for the PostgreSQL server, to be used to authenticate client certificates and secure communication between PostgreSQL nodes